haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 ### `Delete`, `Get`, `Patch`, `Post` and `Put`

 These 5 combinators are very similar except that they obviously each describe a different HTTP method.
-This is how they're declared
+This is how they're declared:

 ``` haskell
 data Delete (contentTypes :: [*]) a